-Haggai challenges Israel after the exile to remain faithful to their God and rebuild the temple.
+Haggai challenges returned exiles to remain faithful and rebuild the temple.

 The book of Haggai reminds the exiled rebuilders of Jerusalem to give God their primary allegiance and not rebel against the covenant like their ancestors.

-Like ritual purity in Leviticus, the current Jerusalem inhabitants must humble themselves and reject injustice and apathy or their building efforts would be impure too.
+Like ritual purity in Leviticus, the current Jerusalem inhabitants must humble themselves and reject injustice and apathy, or their building efforts will be impure.

 Haggai challenged the exiled generation as Moses challenged the wilderness generation.
-They could choose their future.
-Obedience and covenant faithfulness brought success and God's blessing.
+They can choose obedience and covenant faithfulness.

 Hope in God's Kingdom

-God will fulfill His promise to establish a New Jerusalem, the center of His international kingdom, and He will defeat evil from among the nations.
+God will fulfill his promise to establish a new Jerusalem, and he will defeat evil from among the nations.

 If you’ve ever read the Prophets, you know they seem a little weird.
 Sure, there’s cherished passages like God’s promise to give his people a future and a hope in Jeremiah 29:11 or a new heart and new spirit in Ezekiel 36:26.
 But on the way to these beloved texts you come ac...